 4) a cumulative GPA of at least a 2.50;

 5) completion of all of the common prerequisite courses for the Mathematics major; and

 It is strongly suggested that students take and earn a passing score on all four parts of the FTCE General Knowledge Test before applying to Educator Preparation.
 Otherwise, once 1-5 above are complete, the student must apply to Educator Preparation online at https://fsu.qualtrics.com/jfe/form/SV_0kqpP1dhZaBXJ3

 A grade of “C minus” or better is required in all courses to be counted toward these degrees.
 Upon formal admission to the major, a student must not accumulate more than 2 unsatisfactory grades (grades below a "C minus" or grades of "U") in courses required for the major, excluding State Common Program Prerequisites listed as Term 1 - 4 Milestones, taken after enrolling in FSU.

 For all math majors, collateral courses include COP3014 or ISC3313, PHY2048c and STA4321.
-For FSU-Teach, it includes the collateral coursework with prefixes BSC, HIS, MAT, RED, SMT, and TSL.
+For FSU-Teach, it includes the collateral coursework with prefixes ISC, HIS, MAT, RED, SMT, and TSL.
 Must also maintain at least a 2.5 GPA on all attempted college-level coursework.
 Exceptions to this policy require a petition to the department.

 Required courses for the Mathematics Major: (49 hours)

 Core requirements: (31 hours)